village-one/stickers/README.md

 ## Credit where credit is due

-Our stickers have been designed by [Christoph Rauscher](https://www.christophrauscher.de), [Harry Keller](https://www.harryfk.com) and [Julia Shkatova](https://designed-by-julia.webflow.io), with input from other Village One team members.
+Our stickers have been designed by [Christoph Rauscher](https://www.christophrauscher.de), [Harry Keller](https://www.harryfk.com), [Zhuo-Fei Hui](https://www.zfhui.de) and [Julia Shkatova](https://designed-by-julia.webflow.io), with input from other Village One team members.